Markismus/PocketBookDic/README.md

 - Install the dependencies
 - Move the script `pocketbook.pl`, the language maps, e.g. `eng`, `converter.exe` into the same map.
 - Change the control variables in the beginning of the script to your liking.
 The most important one will be:
+  - use lib '/home/mark/git/PocketBookDic/'; (In Windows remember to write your path with slashes, e.g. "C:/Users/DefaultUser/Downloads/PocketbookDic/".
   - BaseDir = "absolute_path_to_your_map"; (In Windows remember to write your path with slashes, e.g. "C:/Users/DefaultUser/Downloads/PocketbookDic/".
   - FileName = "relative_to_your_$Basedir_path/name_of_your_dictionary", e.g. "dict/Latin-English\ dictionary.ifo".
   - isCreateStardictDictionary = 1; # Turns on Stardict text and binary dictionary creation.